No booking fees on the app

 Worthing to Brighton train travel guide

-The train journey from Worthing to Brighton combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Worthing, you can get to Brighton in just 22m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Worthing to Brighton is efficient and offers a scenic and comfortable experience.
+With frequent departures from Worthing, you can reach Brighton in just 23m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking